godly-devotion/coffee-ratio/README.md

 ### Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-## Support My Work

-If you like the apps I've made and would like to support me, please consider purchasing the app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.godly_devotion.coffee_ratio) or by donating through [PayPal](https://www.paypal.com/donate/?business=5DW77LW6V8XX6&no_recurring=0&currency_code=USD).